 WES will most likely send you an email to confirm receipt of your application form and to update you as your documents come in.
 However, you should personally monitor your WES application’s progress via My Account, as well as the academic records you requested from your institution.
 Admission and transcript offices deal with hundreds of requests.
 Make sure your request is getting attention by duly confirming when your documents are received, and by monitoring the progress until your documents are sent to WES.
 If your courier or postal service offers tracking, be sure to use it so you can have proof of delivery.

 7. Leverage your WES evaluation to secure an interim job.

 Your WES evaluation will indicate the value you bring to the position.
 Your previous professional experience translates into less supervision or costly training, for example.
-You may be unfamiliar with nuances of the profession as it is practiced in the U.S., but you will have an overall grasp.
+You may be unfamiliar with nuances of the profession in the United States, but you will have an overall grasp.

 The views and opinions expressed in this article are those of the author(s) and do not necessarily reflect the official policy or position of World Education Services (WES).